-Once you have reached your audience, you'll need to connect with them.
-To do this, make sure the translation services you use are sensitive to the technical and cultural nuances of the language used by your export markets.
-That way, you'll engage with your audience in the way you intended.
+Once you have reached your audience, the next step is to connect and engage with them the way you intended .
+The challenge here is to choose translation services that are sensitive to the technical and cultural nuances of the language used by your export markets.

 To identify and manage vendors who will deliver tailored translation services for your website.
-This will help ensure you speak to your customers in their language and harmonize your brand worldwide.
+This will help ensure you speak to your customers in their language and harmonise your brand worldwide.

 How to go about it

-The guidelines below show a systematic approach to the vendor onboarding and management process.
+The guidelines below show a systematic approach to the translation services onboarding and management process.

-Before you select a vendor, ask your team what is needed by considering these questions:
+Before you select a vendor for your translation requirements, ask your team what is needed by considering these questions:

 What are your target languages?
 Do you expect this language list to grow?

 What’s your initial word count?
 How often will you submit new content?